0xPhaze/upgrade-scripts/README.md

 ### Running on Mainnet
-If not running on a testnet, adding `UPGRADE_SCRIPTS_CONFIRM=true forge ...` might be necessary.
+If not running on a testnet, adding a confirmation through the current timestamp will be necessary, i.e. adding `mainnetDeployConfirmation = 1667499028;`.
 This is an additional safety measure.

 ### Testing with Upgrade Scripts